Professional man with text "3 simple ideas to help you get ahead from a Salesforce veteran"

 “You have to know (‘and accept’) that you’re going to have peaks and valleys.
 There’s going to be good months and bad months.
 And good quarters and bad quarters.
 And being comfortable with that is important.”

-“You gotta have that hustle, fight and a take-no-prisoners attitude,” Brett continues.
+“You need the drive to push through bad months and the discipline to stick to the plan even when results lag,” Brett continues.
 “You need to have a plan, work the plan, trust the plan, and be willing to adapt the plan if it’s not working.
 Ultimately, have the confidence that what you’re doing is the right thing to do.”

 “Remember, the grit that got you here will keep you successful in your career.”